 The Board of Endowments shall consist of five members, none of whom shall be a member of the Board of Trustees, holding office for three (3) years.
 No member of the Board of Endowments shall serve more than two (2) full consecutive terms without a lapse of two years.
-Each year the Board shall elect a cChair and a secretary.
+Each year the Board shall elect a Chair and a Secretary.
 The Chair of the Finance Committee of the Board of Trustees shall be an ex-officio member of the Board of Endowments.

-It is the duty of the Board of Endowments to establish, maintain and foster growth of an endowment fund in which the principal and retained earnings are invested.
+It is the duty of the Board of Endowments to establish, maintain and foster growth of an endowment fund in which funds are invested in accordance with a written investment policy statement.

 The Board shall maintain separate financial account(s) for all investments and earnings.
-Any transfer of funds from these accounts requires the signature of both the Chair and the secretary of the Board of Endowments.
-A transfer of funds may be made by:
+Any transfer of funds from these accounts requires the signature of both the Chair and the Secretary of the Board of Endowments.
+A transfer of Endowment funds shall be permitted only in the following instances:

+(a) By majority vote of the Board of Trustees, the amount of any increase in the total market value of all Endowment assets over the prior calendar year, after adjusting to disregard the impact of any

-(a) Earnings from the previous year, as reported at the last Annual Meeting, may be requested to be transferred to the general fund of the Church by majority vote of the Board of Trustees.
+contributions and distributions over the period, up to a maximum of four percent (4%) of the market value as of January 1 of the prior year, may be requested to be transferred to the general fund of the Church.

-(b) The principal sum, in whole or part, may be requested to be transferred to the general fund of the Church by two-thirds (2/3) affirmative vote of those present at a duly called special meeting of the Church.
+(b) All Endowment Fund assets, in whole or part, may be requested to be transferred to the general fund of the Church by two-thirds (2/3) affirmative vote of those present at a duly called special meeting of the Church.

 (c) Transfer or re-investment of funds, including any fees, within the Board of Endowment accounts may be made with majority vote of the Board of Endowments.